Skip to main content

 Let me be direct about something: synthesis is not busywork.
 It's the most valuable thing a consultant does during an audit engagement.

-When you find the contradiction between what a client said in an interview and what their documentation shows, that's the insight the client is paying $15K-$50K to receive.
+When you find the contradiction between what a client said in an interview and what their documentation shows, that's the insight the client is paying real money to receive.
 That's the finding that makes the executive in the room sit up and say, "Wait, what?"

-Ash Behrens, a consultant I spoke with, described audits as taking "several hours" and called it "a major pain point."
-But when I pushed on which hours specifically, it always came back to the same place: the cross-referencing.
+Consultants I talk to describe audits as taking several hours and call it a major pain point.
+When I push on which hours specifically, it always comes back to the same place: the cross-referencing.
 The part where you're holding documents in one hand and interview notes in the other, looking for the places they don't line up.

 Anton Rose put it even more bluntly: "These audits are time-consuming and can become a never-ending thing."
 The never-ending part isn't the document collection or the interviews.
 Those have natural endpoints.
 The never-ending part is synthesis, because every contradiction you find generates three more questions to investigate.

-At $200-$300 an hour, a 40-hour audit means you're spending $8K-$12K in labor.
-And 60-70% of that labor is synthesis work that only you can do.
+A 40-hour audit is 60-70% synthesis work that only you can do.
 The economics work on a per-engagement basis, but you're capped at maybe 8 engagements a year.
 That's a ceiling, not a strategy.

 What Three-Phase Synthesis Actually Means

-When I say "three-phase synthesis," I'm describing the specific analytical process that transforms raw audit inputs into actionable findings.
+When I say "three-phase synthesis," I'm describing the specific analytical process that transforms raw audit inputs into concrete findings.
 Here's what each phase does:

 Phase 1: Document Analysis